priyaaa2345/ASSIGNMENT/sql_week1.md

 > select concat(productname, '-' , category) as word from products;

 4. Replace the word 'Phone' with 'Device' in all product names.
-Find the position of the letter 'a' in customer names.

 >select replace ( productname,'phone', 'device') as replaced from products;

---14
+5. Find the position of the letter 'a' in customer names.

-select charindex('e',name) as position from employee;
+>select charindex('e',name) as position from employee;

 ## 3. AGGREGATE FUNCTIONS
 1. Calculate the total sales amount for all orders.